hrokr/International-Maritime-Piracy/README.md

 - [ ] Do a bit of analysis to see what trends can be seen.
 This will also be useful for a Kaggle dataset.
 - [ ] Dash site

+Update 15 Jun.
+Recieved email from NGA.
+It seemed a mix of low priority, non-comittal, and "this is the way it's always been done".
+Asked for clarification.
+If this goes nowhere, I'll make changes and provide them but focus on getting it on Kaggle first.